MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 ### Scenario

 Contoso Corporation is currently managing users in both AD DS and Entra ID as separate processes.
 This is time consuming and has led to inconsistent information.
-You have been tasked with addressing this issue by connecting the two directories by using the Azure AD Connect synchronization tool.
+You have been tasked with addressing this issue by connecting the two directories by using the Microsoft Entra Connect synchronization tool.

-#### Task 1: Configure directory synchronization with Azure AD Connect
+#### Task 1: Configure directory synchronization with Microsoft Entra Connect

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password of **Pa55w.rd** and close **Server Manager**.